 \subsection{Experimental Setup}

-\textbf{Datasets.} We use four widely adopted QA datasets that require complex reasoning, along with one summarization dataset that demands strong in-context understanding.
-Specifically, we include TruthfulQA \citep{lin2022truthfulqa}, a dataset explicitly designed for hallucination detection, with a validation subset comprising 817 questions.
+\textbf{Datasets.} We use four widely adopted QA datasets that require complex reasoning and one summarization dataset.
+The summarization task demands strong in-context understanding.
+Specifically, we include TruthfulQA \citep{lin2022truthfulqa}, a dataset explicitly designed for hallucination detection.
+We use its validation subset, which comprises 817 questions.
 In addition, TriviaQA \citep{joshi2017triviaqa} is a large-scale reading comprehension dataset.
-We utilize its \texttt{rc.wikipedia.nocontext} and validation subsets.
+We utilize its \texttt{rc.wikipedia.nocontext} split and validation subset to support our experiments.
 PopQA \citep{mallen2023popqa} contains questions targeting a long-tail distribution of entities.
-We use its test subset in a closed-book setting.
+We use its test subset in a closed-book setting to avoid external knowledge access during evaluation.
 HaluEval \citep{li2023halueval} evaluates the factual accuracy of LLM-generated content by distinguishing between hallucinatory and accurate outputs.
 We use its QA subset of non-hallucinatory samples as a benchmark for correctness.
 For summarization, we employ the CNN/Daily Mail dataset \cite{hermann2015teaching}, where the LLM is required to generate a summary based on a given news article.
-This task emphasizes the need for faithful summarization without deviation from the source content.
+This task emphasizes faithful summarization, requiring that generated summaries do not deviate from the source content.

-\textbf{LLMs.} Since some hallucination detection methods require access to the internal states of LLMs, we conduct our experiments using open-source LLMs.
+\textbf{LLMs.} Some hallucination detection methods require access to the internal states of LLMs.
+Thus, we conduct our experiments using open-source LLMs.
 To ensure diversity across model families, parameter scales, and training objectives, we select four LLMs, including Llama-3.1-8B-Instruct, Mistral-7B-Instruct-v0.3, Llama-3.1-80B-Instruct, and DeepSeek-R1-Distill-Llama-8B.

-The implementation details of the experiment can be found in Appendix~\ref{apd:details}.
+Implementation details of the experiments are provided in Appendix~\ref{apd:details}.